isomerpages/nlb-discovereads/pages/Discover Science : Budding Scientists.md

 <p>2.
 Pour the vinegar into the bottle until it is half-filled.</p>
 <p><img src="/images/science-lfa/Balloon%20inflater/Step%202.jpg" style="width:200px; text-align:center;"></p>

 <p>3.
-Carefully fit the balloon lip over the bottle’s nozzle, while holding onto the balloon (be careful not to drop the baking soda into the vinegar yet).</p>
+Carefully fit the balloon lip over the bottle’s nozzle, while holding onto the balloon. <br>(Be careful not to drop the baking soda into the vinegar yet).</p>
 <p>4.
 Once the balloon is fitted snugly on the nozzle, and you are ready, hold up the balloon and allow the baking soda to fall into the vinegar.</p>

 <p>5.
 Observe the chemical reaction and effect on the balloon.</p>